BoboTiG/python-mss/docs/source/capture-api-design.md

 to initialize the selected capture raise an exception.
 It has no timeout.

-If no eligible picker backend can be initialized before UI is presented, `BackendUnavailableError` records the attempted providers in the same way as `create_capture()`.
+If no eligible picker backend can be initialized before UI is presented, `BackendUnavailableError` reports attempted-provider context in the same way as `create_capture()`.
 After a picker backend has presented UI, an abnormal picker exit or failure to initialize the selected source raises `PickerError` and chains the native cause where available.
 Automatic backend fallback does not